emiapwil/glassy-gnome/README.md

           set org.gnome.shell.extensions.glassy-gnome toggle-glassy-window-key "['<Super>7']"
 ~~~

+You can also replace `toggle-glassy-global-key` to
+`inc-opacity-key`/`dec-opacity-key`/`reset-opacity-key` to set up your own key
+bindings for increasing/decreasing/resetting the opacity for the active window.

 It is worth pointing out that the changes will not be recorded after the window
 is closed.
 I might consider adding this as a future feature.